rainbowdashlabs/ember/README.md

 docker compose exec postgres pg_dump -U ember ember > backup.sql
 ```

-The `config/` and `data/` directories should also be backed up as they contain your configuration and legal document history.
+The `config/` and `data/` directories should also be backed up as they contain your configuration, legal documents, uploaded images, and knowledge base files.

 ## Development